Johnston Heights Secondary School

-Johnston Heights Secondary is a public high school in Surrey, British Columbia and is part of School District 36 Surrey.
+Johnston Heights Secondary is a public high school in Surrey, British Columbia, and is part of School District 36 Surrey.

-The newest building was built in 1989.
+The newest building opened in the Fall of 1992.
 Johnston Heights' exterior highly resembles that of its neighbouring high school, North Surrey Secondary School.
 The Canadian government chose to highlight the school for its program to improve intercultural understanding.
 Yearly, Johnston Heights' REACH Council has been working to support Multicultural Week, Health Week, World Causes Week and annual holiday celebrations are also held.
-In 2007-2008, Johnston Heights initially set out to raise $2000.00 for the KIVA organization (kiva.org) and eventually raised over $2,500.00 to provide micro loans to people in the third-world for their businesses.
+In 2007–2008, Johnston Heights initially set out to raise $2000.00 for the KIVA organization (kiva.org) and eventually raised over $2,500.00 to provide micro loans to people in the third-world for their businesses.

 Sport

-Johnston Heights has also been involved in sports, attending yearly track meets and involving students in lunch time sports events held inside the Eagle Dome (the school gym).
-Sports at Johnston Heights include Cross Country, Volleyball, Basketball, Soccer, Badminton, Track and Field, Golf, Hockey, Tennis, Cricket, football, and Girls Rugby.
-Many students have taken leadership roles to promote healthy lifestyle and daily physical activity.
+Johnston Heights has also been involved in sports, attending yearly track meets and involving students in lunchtime sports events in the Eagle Dome (the school gym).
+Sports at Johnston Heights include Cross Country, Volleyball, Basketball, Soccer, Badminton, Track and Field, Golf, Ultimate Frisbee, Hockey, Tennis, Cricket, football, and Girls' Rugby.
+Many students have taken leadership roles to promote healthy lifestyles and daily physical activity.